AdobeDocs/campaign-web.en/help/v8/monitor/prepare-send.md

     >[!NOTE]
     >
-    >The **Opens** and **Clicks** indicators will be updated after 5 minutes.
+    >The **Opens** and **Clicks** indicators are updated after 5 minutes.

    You can pause the sending at any time and then resume.
-If you stop the delivery while it is being sent, you will not be able to resume.
+If you stop the delivery while it is being sent, you cannot resume.